 You can improve your chances of getting a credit card chargeback if you:

 A professional, experienced, and competent firm such as MyChargeBack may offer a far higher value, and even better odds of success, than many law firms.
 This is because our entire business model has been built around best practices and connections with credit card networks and hundreds of banks.

 You can dispute a charge that appears on your monthly bill by issuing a credit card chargeback request.
 You should do so immediately if it is an expenditure that you did not authorize.
 You may submit your notification by phone, not only in writing.
 Check the rules of the card company and be mindful of the debit and credit card chargeback time limit

 A credit card network is required to investigate your claim within a reasonable period of time once it receives your request.
 The ensuing investigation can include an analysis of the signature on the credit card slip, a review of a relevant police report or a comparison of your address with that of the merchant.

 If, however, your dispute pertains to a charge that you authorized, but you didn’t receive the goods or services as promised, the debit and credit card chargeback process becomes more complicated.

 First of all, your bank’s procedures for dealing with such a situation are less streamlined and straightforward.
 In addition, your banker may be less familiar with the intricate rules pertaining to such disputes.
-Just as one example, your credit card dispute time limit can vary considerably based on minute details of your particular case.
-Simply leaving out one such point as you dispute a credit card charge may mean all the difference between success and failure.
+Just as one example, your credit card chargeback time limit can vary considerably based on the details of your particular case.
+Simply leaving out one detail may mean all the difference between debit and credit card chargeback success and failure.